Constraining electromagnetic couplings of ultralight scalars from compact stars: Long-range scalar field outside a compact star

+Note that while deriving the scalar field profile above, the metric inside the star was taken to be Schwarzschild for analytical simplicity.
+This approximation is justified since replacing the Schwarzschild interior with a full TOV (Tolman-Oppenheimer-Volkoff) solution would modify the scalar charge by only a few percent for a typical NS.
+One gets $\Delta Q_\phi/Q_\phi \sim \mathcal{O}(C\,p/\rho)$, where $C \equiv M/R$ denotes the stellar compactness, and $p$ and $\rho$ represent the pressure and density inside the star, respectively.
+Such a small correction ($\Delta Q_\phi/Q_\phi\lesssim 10\%$, for typical NS parameters) is well within the astrophysical uncertainties in the stellar radius and magnetic field, making the approximation adequate for the level of accuracy considered in this work.

-Thus, the rotating star has a long-range scalar ``hair'' associated with a charge $Q_\phi^{\mathrm{eff}}$.
-Though we have obtained Eqs. \ref{gk2} and \ref{eq:nm1} for a massless scalar, our results would be valid as long as the Compton wavelength of the scalar is greater than the radius of the star, i.e., for $1/m_\phi \gtrsim R$, or $m_\phi\lesssim1/R$.
+Equations~\ref{gk2} and~\ref{eq:nm1} indicate that the rotating star has a long-range scalar ``hair'' associated with a charge $Q_\phi^{\mathrm{eff}}$.
+Though we have obtained these results for a massless scalar, our results would be valid as long as the Compton wavelength of the scalar is greater than the radius of the star, i.e., for $1/m_\phi \gtrsim R$, or $m_\phi\lesssim1/R$.